How We Think

 We advocate to our community for reconciliation and unlearning by engaging in ongoing relationship development and learning with Indigenous communities, Indigenous-led organizations and Indigenous Knowledge Keepers, thus deepening our understanding of the concerns and priorities of Indigenous artists and allowing us to produce more equitable programming.

-We view sustainability as the intersection of environmental balance, social equity, economic stability and a strengthened cultural infrastructure.
+We view sustainability as the intersection of environmental balance, social equity, economic stability and a strong cultural infrastructure.

 We believe that artists are agents of cultural change, animators of public imagination, and experts in world-making.

-We celebrate the diversity of cultures, perspectives, societies and identities within the sector.
+We celebrate the diversity of cultures, perspectives, societies and identities.

 We believe cultural exchanges foster creativity, understanding and empathy among people from all walks of life.